How to Run in Cold Weather: 10 Tips

 1. Dress For the Occasion

-You need to know just how cold it is outside when you’re planning your running attire.
+You need to know how cold it is outside when planning your running attire.
 When you’re choosing what to put on before your run, find out what the temperature is outside and then add about 15 degrees to figure out what temperature you should dress for.

 2. Layer Up

 The key to successfully running in cold weather is wearing layers.
 Layering will help you in two ways.
-First, it creates a film of air between each layer that is warmed by your body heat and acts as a natural heating system.
+First, it creates a film of air between each layer warmed by your body heat and acts as a natural heating system.
 Secondly, layers let you control your internal temperature by allowing you to adjust the amount of clothing you’re wearing during your run.

 Start with your base layers.
 It’s a good idea to wear compression gear because it offers minimal bulk, which is ideal for layering because you can easily slip something over it.
 However, non-compression shirts and leggings can also work for effective layering pieces.
 For your second layer, add a long-sleeve T-shirt or a light running jacket.
 You can even wear loose-fitting running pants over your leggings in very cold conditions.